 We also offer a Holiday Program each school holidays.
-Please click here for more information.
+Learn more about the Earth Kids Holiday Program here.

 Wednesday mornings – 21 October to 25 November.